 The script begins by using the nominal value for the film thickness and the estimated thermodynamic values to predict the retention time for each analyte under every temperature ramp using a time summation model developed previously [19].
 The algorithm proceeds to change the film thickness to minimize the error between the predicted and experimental retention times for all compounds simultaneously, thus providing an estimate for the column stationary phase film thickness.

 The columns for the study were chosen to span a range of geometries and demonstrate that the normalization method was effective regardless of the geometry or age of the column.
-A new, unused 30 m × 0.25 mm; 0.25 μm film column was chosen as the master column to avoid effects due to column degradation.
+A new, unused 30 m × 0.25 mm; 0.25 μm film column was chosen as the reference column to avoid effects due to column degradation.
 A column of nominal length 30 m × 0.25 mm; 0.5 μm film was chosen to evaluate the effect of film thickness on the normalization and another new 15 m × 0.1 mm; 0.1 μm film column was used to investigate if normalization would be effective for a column of radically different dimensions but of the same stationary phase.
-Finally a column of the same stationary phase and dimensions as the master column (30 m × 0.25 mm; 0.25 µm film) that had been used extensively over a period of four years was used to investigate the use of the normalization method to recalibrate an aged, partially degraded column.
+Finally a column of the same stationary phase and dimensions as the reference column (30 m × 0.25 mm; 0.25 µm film) that had been used extensively over a period of four years was used to investigate the use of the normalization method to recalibrate an aged, partially degraded column.

-Each column was normalized to the master column using the method described above.
+Each column was normalized to the reference column using the method described above.
 The experimentally determined column diameter and film thicknesses for each column are listed in Table 1.
 The experimentally determined column inner diameters agree closely with the nominal values with an average error of 2.0 %.
 The stationary phase film thickness shows a larger discrepancy between the nominal and experimentally determined values with an average error of 11.8 %; however, both the error in the column inner diameter and film thickness are typical of the variation observed when using SEM to observe the column directly [23, ].

-To validate the results of the normalization, a test mixture of alkanes, ketones and alcohols was prepared and the thermodynamic parameters ΔH(T0), ΔS(T0), and ΔCp were gathered for each analyte based on experimental data obtained using the master column.
+To validate the results of the normalization, a test mixture of alkanes, ketones and alcohols was prepared and the thermodynamic parameters ΔH(T0), ΔS(T0), and ΔCp were gathered for each analyte based on experimental data obtained using the reference column.
 Subsequently, the test mixture was separated on each of the other columns using temperature programs of 5, 8, 10, 12, 16, and 20 °C·min-1.
 The retention times for each analyte were predicted using the thermodynamic prediction model described previously [20] and the predicted and experimental results compared.
 Table 3 presents the absolute error between the predicted and experimental results of each test compound across all four columns.
-The retention times for all compounds were predicted on the master column to compare the relative success of the normalization on the other columns.
-The largest absolute error for the master column was 1.49 s while the average absolute error for all compounds on the master column was 0.36 s.
-In comparison the, 30 m × 0.25 mm; 0.5 μm film column had an average error of 2.05 s, the 15 m × 0.1 mm; 0.1 μm film column 1.54 s, and the old 30 m × 0.25 mm; 0.25 μm film column had an average error of 1.11 s.
-The largest error across all compounds and columns was for tridecanol on the 15 m column at 6.39 s.
+The retention times for all compounds were predicted on the reference column to compare the relative success of the normalization on the other columns.
+The largest absolute error for the reference column was 1.49 s while the average absolute error for all compounds on the reference column was 0.36 s.
+In comparison the, 30 m × 0.25 mm; 0.5 μm film column had an average error of 2.1 s, the 15 m × 0.1 mm; 0.1 μm film column 1.5 s, and the old 30 m × 0.25 mm; 0.25 μm film column had an average error of 1.1 s.
+The largest error across all compounds and columns was for tridecanol on the 15 m column at 6.4 s.